nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * You can filter by date, to find out which pets are present on a given date.
 * You can filter by appointment, to find out which pets have appointments on a given date.
 * You can filter by owner's name, to find all pets with the same owner.
-* You can also filter by tags, to find all pets of a common breed.
+* You can also filter by tag, to find all pets of a common breed.

 Format: `filter f/KEYWORD`